Digital Marketing for Financial Services: 2026 Strategy Guide

 2. Using an actual ‘perfect’ client and creating a profile based on their traits

 You may need to create personas for each of your products or services, particularly if you target different types of people.
+There are plenty of templates available online, and AI tools can help with brainstorming a spec sheet.

 How to Create Customer Personas in Minutes with AI